 It is sometimes difficult to determine whether someone is living in a rooming house, or whether they are simply a licensee or boarder.
 This issue will depend on whether the premises can be defined as a rooming house according to the definition in the RT Act.
 Section 3 of the RT Act defines a rooming house as, “a building in which there is one or more rooms available for occupancy on payment of rent: in which the total number of people who may occupy those rooms is not less than four …”.

 The RT Act also allows rooming house residents to enter into a tenancy agreement with the owner of their rooming house (s 94).
 This can change their rights and duties under the RT Act.
-Further information about this can be obtained from the Tenants Union.
+More information about this can be obtained from Tenants Victoria.

 Rooming houses must be registered with the relevant local Council under the Public Health and Wellbeing Act 2008 (Vic), and are subject to the health and safety obligations set out in the Public Health and Wellbeing Regulations 2009 (Vic).